 Karen R. Crowley, DNP, APRN-BC, WHNP, ANP, CNE

-Associate Professor and Associate Dean of Online Graduate Nursing
+Associate Dean of Online Graduate Nursing and Associate Professor

 Dr. Crowley’s career began in the labor and delivery/postpartum division where she worked as a registered nurse for eight years.
 She then earned her master’s degree in nursing along with her Adult and Women’s Health Nurse Practitioner certification.
 For more than 20 years Dr. Crowley has continued to practice in this role while actively precepting nurse practitioner students.
 She is responsible for recruiting and selecting scholars, matching faculty advisors and mentors, advising, reporting, and coordinating leadership opportunities and presentations for scholars.